brendantipp/sem2_prog_data_analysis_assignment/README.md

 3. Explain the use and purpose of at least five "Distribution" fucntions
 4. Explain the use of seeds in generating pseudorandom numbers

-Please note: My initial project plan for this assigment along with references and research links used can be found at the end of this README
+Please note: My initial project plan for this assignment along with references and research links used can be found at the end of this README

+### Software used

+- Annacoda distribution package (Python, Git) - www.anaconda.com
+- Jupyter Notebook - www.jupyter.org
+- cmder - www.cmder.net
+- Github www.github.com

-### How to run the Jupyter Notebook
+### How to run or view the Jupyter Notebook

+- The Jupyter notebook can be viewed on my My repository is held on GitHub - ttps://github.com/brendantipp/sem2_prog_data_analysis_assignment

-To run the notebook dowload from the repository to your local hard drive and open with Jupyter Notebooks - www.jupyter.org
+- You can also download and run the Jupyter notebook from the repository to your local hard drive and open with Jupyter Notebooks - www.jupyter.org

-## Purpose of the Numpy Library and why is it so widely used

-NumPy is a pyton library used for working with arrays, it was created in 2005 by Travis Oliphant.
-It is an open source project and you can use if freely, NumPy stands for Numerical Python.

-NumPy is the fundamental package for scientific computing in Python.
-It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

-At the core of the NumPy package, is the ndarray object.
-This encapsulates n-dimensional arrays of homogeneous data types, with many operations being performed in compiled code for performance source - - source https://docs.scipy.org/doc/numpy-1.15.1/user/whatisnumpy.html

-#### Why we use Numpy "its quick and efficient"
-In python we have lists that server the purpose of arrays, however are slow to process - Numpy aims to provide an array object that is 50 times faster than traditional python lists and is more efficient !!!
-NumPy arrays are stored in one continous place in memory and Numpy lists are optimized to work with the latest CPU achitectures.

-W3schools.com gives an nice easy explanation https://www.w3schools.com/python/numpy_intro.asp

-    #we can import the numpy module as follows using np to give a shortened name to the package for ease of use
-    import numpy as np

-### Purpose of the Numpy.random subpackage

-NumPy offers the random moudle to work with random numbers - random is a subpackage of Numpy and is available in the numpy library.
-The module contains the functions which are used for generarting random numbers.
-The module contains some simple random data generation methods, some premutation and distribution functions , and random generator functions.

-There is a random() function built into python and you might ask why use the numpy.random package - I found the following explanation wording at https://stackoverflow.com/questions/7029993/differences-between-numpy-random-and-random-random-in-python benefical to a novice like me!

-"The numpy.random library contains a few extra probability distributions commonly used in scientific research, as well as a couple of convenience functions for generating arrays of random data.
-The random.random library is a little more lightweight, and should be fine if you're not doing scientific research or other kinds of work in statistics" .
-So numpy.random wins our vote.

-Within the numpy.random subpackage there are a number of functions and these can be broken down into

-- Simple Random Data functions
-- Permutation funcitons
-- Distribution functions
-- Seed functions

-More information on the above can be found in more detail at https://numpy.org/doc/stable/reference/random/

 ### Important changes made to the Numpy.random package and why these changes are important  to sofware developers